dargueta/binobj/docs/source/basics.rst

 ``binobj`` allows you to create classes to declare the structure of binary files or streams in a convenient object-oriented way.
-It supports a variety of field types, and if you need something a bit more specialized you can always subclass :class:`~binobj.fields.Field` or one of its subclasses to create the functionality you need.
+It supports a variety of field types, and if you need something a bit more specialized you can always subclass :class:`~binobj.fields.base.Field` or one of its subclasses to create the functionality you need.

 Plain Old Strings